How to Make a Popcorn Witch

 - 1 ice cream sugar cone

 - 1 pretzel rod

 - 1/4 cup potato sticks

 Place popcorn in a large roasting pan and keep warm in a 200° oven.

 In a heavy saucepan, combine sugars, water and corn syrup.
 Cook and stir over medium heat until a candy thermometer reads 235° (soft-ball stage).
+(We recommend you test your candy thermometer before each use by bringing water to a boil; the thermometer should read 212°.
+Adjust your recipe temperature up or down based on your test.)
 Remove from the heat and add the green liquid food coloring.
 Pour the mixture over the popcorn and stir to coat evenly.
 Cool for 10 minutes.

 For the arms, firmly cover half of each pretzel stick with 1/2 cup of popcorn.
 Insert uncovered ends of the pretzel sticks into the popcorn body.

 Center the 15- x 12-inch cellophane piece over body.
 Gather at waist and tie with the 24-inch piece of red licorice.